 During his lifetime, Krishnamurti’s teachings were recorded using mostly analogue methods, from stenographer notes to audio recordings on wire and then tape, to film and early videotape formats.
 The supplementary material – letters, photographs, articles, etc. – was also on paper or photographic negatives: again, analogue.
 As technology advanced, the Krishnamurti Foundations were able to start utilising digital technology.
 This began with word-processed transcripts in the 1980s and pulse-code modulation audio recordings.
 This mainly analogue collection was carefully preserved in the Krishnamurti archives in India, America and at Brockwood Park in the UK.

 Video being more technologically challenging and advanced than audio, the digitisation of Krishnamurti’s recordings began with the audio reels held at Krishnamurti Foundation Trust at Brockwood and The Krishnamurti Foundation of America in Ojai, California, in the early 2000s.
-Thanks to the safekeeping of the audio reels in the stable environment of the archives, all of the nearly 3,000 audio recordings were playable, with few difficulties with sticky tape or shedding of particles.
+Thanks to the safekeeping of the audio reels in the stable environment of the archives, nearly all of the 3,000 audio recordings were playable, with only a few difficulties with sticky tape or shedding of the magnetic particles.

 At around the same time as the audio digitisation, work began scanning the huge collection of manuscripts, letters, articles and photographs.
 This was a relatively simple task, albeit very time-consuming, taking over a decade to complete.
 Each item was scanned using professional equipment to the highest sensible resolution.
 The resulting tens of thousands of archive files were then converted into a lower resolution for ease of reference.
 This means researchers, on application, can access archive material wherever they are located.